cainmagi/Dockerfiles/manual.md

 ### Usage: backend mode

-If you want your container run on the backend rather than interactively, please change `-it` by `-dit`.
-However, this option should be only used when you are working with programs running on the backend, like VNC server.
+If you want your container to run on the backend rather than interactively, please change `-it` to `-dit`.
+However, this option should be only used when you are working with programs running on the backend, like the VNC server.
 For example:

 ```bash
 docker run --gpus all -dit --rm --shm-size=1g -v ~:/homelocal -p 6080:6080 xubuntu:1.0